 Why Starvation Dieting Doesn’t Work

-You see, whenever you go on a starvation-based diet, your brain goes into crisis mode for lack of nutrition —vitamins, minerals, etc.— and energy, also called calories.
+You see, wherever you go on a starvation-based diet, your brain goes into crisis mode for lack of nutrition —vitamins, minerals, etc.— and energy, also called calories.
 Through many different hormonal feedback mechanisms, your brain knows if you are not taking in enough nutrition to maintain what it “thinks” you should weigh, and it will instruct your body to burn as few calories as possible and store as many calories as possible as body fat.

 But that’s only part of the story.
 To make sure that your setpoint stays stable, the body starts looking around for other sources of energy.
 And it invariably turns to muscle.
 This is your most metabolically active tissue, which means it uses up a lot of energy.
 If you are not feeding your body sufficient amounts of energy, it is going to start breaking down muscle to feed the fat stores.
 When muscle starts burning off, your body gets tired, your sex drive goes away almost completely, and you become less healthy as your setpoint creeps up even higher.